kylespencer/ixp-manager-docs-md/docs/features/nagios.md

 Two of the most important elements of Nagios configuration which you need to understand are [object definitions](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html) and [object inheritance](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectinheritance.html).

-You can pass three optional parameters to Nagios via GET/POST and these are:
+You can pass these optional parameters to Nagios via GET/POST and these are:

 1. `host_definition`; defaults to: `ixp-manager-member-host`.
 2. `service_definition`; defaults to `ixp-manager-member-service`.